nand1234/Rag-AI-Chatbot/README.md

 # Rag-AI-Chatbot

-Rag-based AI chatbot that allows you to interact with your documents using natural language.
+Rag-based AI chatbot with memory allows you to interact with your documents using natural language.

 ## Setup Instructions